rschristopher/ischristtrue.com/src/ancient-views/justification.md

     And if any man shall take away from the words of the book of this prophecy, God shall take away his part out of the book of life, and out of the holy city, and from the things which are written in this book.

-In truth, you cannot have Luther's ***sola fide*** alongside ***sola scriptura***.
+In truth, you cannot hold Luther's ***sola fide*** alongside ***sola scriptura***.
 One of the *solas* must give.
 One or both must be false.
 Modern protestants, when pressed, do not hold Luther's strict *sola fide* but instead a more nuanced *sola gratia, sola fide* view.

-Importantly, this was never a point of contention until the reformation.
+Importantly, justification was never a point of contention until the reformation.
 The reaction to the abuses of Rome elevated a faulty understanding of justification and created a dichotomy (of works vs faith) where none existed previously.

 More than anything, we can see the work of the adversary.
-God-fearing Christians experience discord in what is ultimately not a complex theological topic.
+God-fearing Christians are in disagreement in what is ultimately not a complex theological topic.

-While there are many complex theological topics that are difficult if not impossible to express rationally, justification is not a difficult topic.
+While there are many complex theological topics that are difficult if not impossible to express rationally, justification is not such a topic.
 It is legalistic and quite simple.
 Both Sts.
 James and Paul are correct.
 They're both referring to the same legalistic concept.
-They're referring to the faith of Christ, that is, the perfect faith that Christ possessed.
-And James, rather than disagreeing with Paul, is providing a more nuanced understanding of legalistic justification as it applies more broadly to salvation.
+They're borh referring to the faith of Christ, that is, the perfect faith that Christ possessed.
+And James, rather than disagreeing with Paul, is providing a nuanced understanding of legalistic justification as it applies more broadly to salvation.

 !!! quote "James 2:19-26"